HanielUlises/Epistemic-Robotics/README.md

-# Epistemic-Robotics
+# Epistemic Robotics

-Research-oriented framework for autonomous systems that integrates Epistemic SLAM and multi-agent planning using Dynamic Epistemic Logic (DEL).
+A research-oriented robotics framework combining:

+- ROS 2 (C++)
+- Epistemic SLAM
+- Multi-agent epistemic planning
+- Dynamic Epistemic Logic (DEL)
+- Formal semantics in Lean 4

+Lean is used for specification and verification of epistemic updates.
+ROS 2 nodes implement real-time inference and planning.